amperity/amperity-docs/amperity_reference/source/segments.rst

 .. segments-customers-start

 The **Customers** tab shows the all data for all of the customers in this segment as a series of columns pulled from various tables in your Customer 360 database.
 You can download a csv file containing detailed information about each individual customer within the selected segment.
-This comprehensive dataset includes crucial data points such as:
+This comprehensive dataset includes information such as:

 * Basic information like a customers email, address, and phone number.
 * Depending on your company's PII restrictions, age group and birthday.